Don’t Have Time Right Now?

-- Actively harmful information – “Don’t spend too much time on it.”
+- Or worst of all, actively harmful (“Don’t spend too much time on it.”)

 They’re all wrong.

-Just like companies spend millions on naming new products, and blogs spend hours testing different titles for their posts, you should spend serious time and energy finding the right book title.
+Just like companies that spend millions on naming new products, and media companies that spend time testing different titles for blog posts, you should spend substantial time and energy finding a great title.

-This is a very important decision, one you need to think about and get right to ensure your book has the best possible chance of success.
+This is a very important decision, one you need to get right to ensure your book has the best possible chance of success.

 Why Do Book Titles Matter?

-Let’s be clear about this: A good title won’t make your book do well.
+Let’s be clear: A good title won’t make your book do well.
 But a bad title will almost certainly prevent it from doing well.

-She then took the exact same book, changed a small amount of the content, and re-issued it with a different title, “How to Satisfy a Woman Every Time…and Have Her Beg for More!“
+She then took the exact same book, changed a small amount of the content, and changed the original title to a different title, “How to Satisfy a Woman Every Time…and Have Her Beg for More!”

 A good title should have all of these attributes:

-There are many ways to grab attention; you can be provocative, controversial, exciting, you can make a promise, etc. The point is your title should make people stop and pay attention to it.
+There are many ways to grab attention.
+You can be provocative, controversial, exciting, make a promise, etc. The point is your title should make people stop and pay attention to it.

 Here is what #1 best-selling author Tim Ferriss says about titles:

-This is not the same thing as grabbing attention (even though many people think it is).
-It’s much easier to get a reaction out of someone, and then be forgotten, than it is to get a reaction and be memorable.
+It’s much easier to get a reaction out of someone and then be forgotten, than it is to get a reaction and also be memorable.

-Informative (Gives an Idea of What The Book is About)
+3. Informative (Gives an Idea of What the Book is About)

 This is the least crucial aspect for fiction books, but very important for non-fiction.
 The title, including the subtitle, should give the reader some sort of idea of what the book is about.

-People aren’t going to do your work for you; the easier you make it for them to understand the subject, the more likely you are to draw in the people who could find your book interesting.
+People aren’t going to do your work for you; the easier you make it for them to understand the subject, the more likely you are to draw in the people who’d find your book interesting.

 If so, that’s probably a bad title.